jina-ai/helm-charts/README.md

-# Helm Charts
+# Jina Helm Chart Repository

-This is where I keep my helm charts!

 Currently, the available charts are: